TomLing/tomling.github.io/_drafts/2019-01-24-azure-serverless-functions-routing-options.md

 *Running the app exposes the default URL*

-Navigating to this URL in the browser supplied with a URL parameter with your name yields the following result.
+Navigating to this URL in the browser supplied with a parameter with your name yields the following result.

 ![Default Route Browser Result]({{ "/assets/media/2019-01-24/defaultroutebrowser.PNG" | absolute_url }})